The Discovery Path of Quark-Gluon Plasma

 A signature of anything requires a rather background free environment, and a good control of anything that is there, as no signature is truly background free.
 This is a reason why strange antimatter; that is, multi-strange antibaryons, stand out so strongly.
 In the absence of QGP their production is insignificant.
 Only QGP provides a ready-made reservoir of strange quark pairs from which strange antibaryons are formed.
 People with a significant voice at CERN, such as Hagedorn, Jacob, and van Hove, understood this concept very well.
 Therefore, it was no accident that the CERN-SPS research program included as a large part the exploration of the predicted strange (anti)baryon enhancement.

 In CERN experimental line WA85, WA94, WA97 and NA57, the strange antibaryon enhancement effect was found, and it showed the predicted QGP pattern.
-Working with a different apparatus less suitable for multi-strange particles but able to survey the general pattern of strangeness production, the experimental line NA35I, NA35II, and NA49 found perplexing results early on and did not report their meaning.
+Working with a different apparatus less suitable for multi-strange particles but able to survey the general pattern of strangeness production, the experimental line NA35, NA35II, and NA49 found perplexing results early on and did not report their meaning.
 More on this topic follows below.

-The production of hadrons made entirely from newly created quarks was found at CERN to be 15-20 times more abundant in nuclear reactions when compared to up-scaled reference measurement.
+The production of hadrons made entirely from newly created quarks was found at CERN to be up to 15-20 times more abundant in nuclear reactions when compared to up-scaled reference measurement.
 This enhancement falls with decreasing strangeness content and increasing contents of the valence quarks which are brought into collision.
 The pattern of enhancement follows the QGP prediction and is now at a level greater than 10 s.d.
-There is no known explanation of these results other than QGP formation.
+There is no known explanation of all experimental results other than QGP formation.
 This is also the largest medium effect observed in RHI collision experiments to date.

 The 10 year anniversary was relived at the 2015 BNL meeting.
 Berndt Mueller, the 2015 Brookhaven's Associate Laboratory Director for Nuclear and Particle Physics, is quoted as follows: "RHIC lets us look back at matter as it existed throughout our universe at the dawn of time, before QGP cooled and formed matter as we know it ....
 The discovery of the perfect (quark matter) liquid was a turning point in physics, and now, 10 years later, RHIC has revealed a wealth of information about this remarkable substance, which we now know to be a QGP, and is more capable than ever of measuring its most subtle and fundamental properties."
 Note that Berndt Mueller was my dear collaborator on pivotal 1982 and 1986 strangeness signature publications, but as director at BNL he was celebrating in 2015 only the key contribution of BNL reported in 2005.
 What one must remember is that ideal fluid behavior of the new phase of matter does not pinpoint any characteristic QGP property, so Berndt is right to put "quark matter" in parenthesis: unless he looks at strangeness he cannot tell what BNL discovered.